The Chronicles of Narnia (film series): Abandoned The Silver Chair adaptation

-After Walden Media's contract of the series' film rights expired in 2011, The C. S. Lewis Company announced on 1 October 2013 that it had agreed with The Mark Gordon Company to adapt the 1953 novel The Silver Chair.
+After Walden Media's contract for the series' film rights expired in 2011, The C. S. Lewis Company announced on 1 October 2013 that it had agreed with The Mark Gordon Company to adapt the 1953 novel The Silver Chair.
 Mark Gordon and Douglas Gresham, along with Vincent Sieber, the Los Angeles based director of The C. S. Lewis Company, would serve as producers and work with The Mark Gordon Company on developing the script.
 On 5 December 2013, it was announced that David Magee would write the screenplay.
 In July 2014, the official Narnia website allowed the opportunity for fans to suggest names for the Lady of the Green Kirtle, the main antagonist.
 The winning name was to be selected by Mark Gordon and David Magee for use in the final script of The Silver Chair.

 The film's producers have called the film a reboot of the series, with a wholly new cast and creative crew.
 On 9 August 2016, it was announced that Sony's TriStar Pictures and Entertainment One was set to finance and distribute the fourth film with The Mark Gordon Company (which eOne owns) and The C. S. Lewis Company.
 In April 2017, it was announced that Joe Johnston had been hired to direct The Silver Chair.
-During an interview with Red Carpet News TV, producer Mark Gordon revealed scarce details about the new technologies and setting that would be used for the film.

 Netflix reboot

-On 3 October 2018, it was announced that Netflix and the C. S. Lewis Company had made a multi-year agreement to develop a new series of film and TV adaptations of The Chronicles of Narnia.
+On 3 October 2018, it was announced that Netflix and The C. S. Lewis Company had made a multi-year agreement to develop a new series of film and TV adaptations of The Chronicles of Narnia.
 With this announcement, all previously announced plans for The Silver Chair were superseded.
+A film directed by Greta Gerwig, based on the first chronological book in the series, Narnia: The Magician's Nephew, is set for a wide theatrical release on 12 February 2027, before streaming on Netflix on 2 April 2027.